AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/overview.md

 # Adobe Managed Services Dispatcher manual

+If your AEM installation is hosted on Adobe Managed Service then you'll want to read through this manual.
-Below given document will cover our processes for getting proper support on the Dispatcher setup.
+Below given documents will cover AMS processes for properly customizing and working with the provided Dispatcher setup.

 ## Table of Contents